 Unfortunately we won't be able to accommodate you if you don't follow your personalised exam timetable.
-If you are not on the exam attendance list, you will be directed to Student Central where you can check your exam timetable in Allocate+ using the available computers.
-If you miss your exam because you went to the wrong exam venue, you will not be permitted to sit an alternative exam and you may fail your unit.
+If you are not on the exam attendance list, you will be directed to Student Central where you can check your exam timetable using the available computers.
+If you miss your exam because you went to the wrong exam venue, you will not be permitted to sit an alternative exam and you may fail your subject.

 Online and external exams